Dr. Kai-Philipp Kairies working in a meetingDr. Kai-Philipp Kairies working in a meeting

 These two conditions can easily occur when you consider where and the way in which electric vehicles operate and charge.

 Lithium plating can also occur if the anode is overcharged.
-However, this usually does not happen unless there is a cell production error.
+However, this usually doesn't happen unless there is a cell production error.
 Normally, the anode is oversized compared to the cathode to prevent overcharging.

 The most common effects of lithium plating include: